volkerjaenisch/LCD_widgets/doc/source/hello_world_rotation.rst

 Line 21: Initialize the GUI.
 This initializes all the input and output devices at the hardware level.

-Line 21: Run the GUI.
+Line 22: Run the GUI.
 The GUI main-loop is started which does the signal dispatching.
+    The GUI is run in non blocking mode so we can add our own commands

+Line 24-28:

+    some delay

+    clear(erase) the widget from the display

+    give the widget a new position (circulate per modulo operation)

+    render the widget at the new position